 If set to true, sends the certificate authorities extension in TLS-1.3 client hello.
 The default is false.
 Note that setting it to true may result in a big overhead if you have many trusted CA certificates.
-Since OTP-24.3
+Since OTP-24.3.

 '''

+client_cacerts() =

-client cacerts() = [public key:der encoded()]
+[public key:der encoded()] | [public key:combined cert()]

 '''